MoipatiThoobe/AWS-challenge-week-3/README.md

 <img width="958" alt="7" src="https://github.com/user-attachments/assets/332fb90c-27c3-45c3-af74-ffb795706dcb" />

-6. Connect to the EC2 instance in VPC A using EC2 session manager and verify reachablity to the EC2 instance in VPC B by pinging the instance using its IP address
+6. Connect to the EC2 instance in VPC A using EC2 session manager and verify reachability to the EC2 instance in VPC B by pinging the instance using its IP address

 <img width="428" alt="5" src="https://github.com/user-attachments/assets/ce57a353-a6af-4808-82c6-7bf6ed429144" />

-7. Connect to the EC2 instance in VPC C using EC2 session manager and verify reachablity to the EC2 instance in VPC A by pinging the instance using its IP address, traffic will flow through because the security group on the EC2 instance in VPC A is allowing ICMP traffic from VPC C's CIDR range.
+7. Connect to the EC2 instance in VPC C using EC2 session manager and verify reachability to the EC2 instance in VPC A by pinging the instance using its IP address, traffic will flow through because the security group on the EC2 instance in VPC A is allowing ICMP traffic from VPC C's CIDR range.
 Terminate the session when finished.

 <img width="419" alt="8" src="https://github.com/user-attachments/assets/5cbd00d2-564e-4280-ae10-023e52955a29" />